 We manage and operate five manufacturing facilities located throughout the United States.
-These facilities are located and produce the following product lines: Celestial Seasonings(R), in Boulder, Colorado, produces specialty teas, Terra Chips(R), in Brooklyn, New York, produces vegetable chips; Arrowhead Mills(R), in Hereford, Texas, produces hot and cold cereals, baked goods and meal cups; Deboles(R) pasta, in Shreveport, Louisiana, produces organic pasta; and Health Valley(R) in Irwindale, California, produces hot and cold cereals, baked goods, granola, granola bars, dry soups and other products under the Health Valley(R), Breadshop(R) and Casbah(R) labels.
-Outside the United States, we have one manufacturing facility in The Netherlands (that we acquired in January 2001) that produces snack foods and one manufacturing facility in Vancouver, Canada (that we acquired in connection with our acquisition of Yves Veggie Cuisine, Inc.) that produces soy-based meat substitute products.
+These facilities are located and produce the following product lines: Celestial Seasonings(R), in Boulder, Colorado, produces specialty teas; Terra Chips(R), in Moonachie, New Jersey, produces vegetable chips; Arrowhead Mills(R), in Hereford, Texas, produces hot and cold cereals, baked goods and meal cups; Deboles(R) pasta, in Shreveport, Louisiana, produces organic pasta; and Health Valley(R) in Irwindale, California, produces hot and cold cereals, baked goods, granola, granola bars, dry soups and other products under the Health Valley(R), Breadshop's(R) and Casbah(R) labels.
+Outside the United States, we have one manufacturing facility in The Netherlands (that we acquired in January 2001) that produces snack foods, one manufacturing facility in Vancouver, Canada (that we acquired in June 2001 in connection with our acquisition of Yves Veggie Cuisine, Inc.) that produces soy-based meat substitute products and two manufacturing facilities in Belgium (that we acquired in December 2001 in connection with our acquisition of Lima SA) used for production and warehousing.

-The facilities in Brooklyn, New York and Irwindale, California are under operating leases through 2004.
-We own the manufacturing facilities in Boulder, Colorado, Hereford, Texas, Shreveport, Louisiana, The Netherlands and Vancouver, Canada.
-For the years ended June 30, 2001 and 2000, approximately 51% and 55%, respectively, of our revenue was derived from products manufactured at our then-owned manufacturing facilities.
+The facility in Irwindale, California is under an operating lease through 2004.
+We own the manufacturing facilities in Boulder, Colorado, Hereford, Texas, Shreveport, Louisiana, Moonachie, New Jersey, The Netherlands , Canada and Belgium.
+For the years ended June 30, 2001 and 2000, approximately 51% and 55%, respectively, of our revenue was derived from products manufactured at our manufacturing facilities.

-An interruption in or the loss of operations at one or more of these facilities or failure to maintain our labor force at one or more of these facilities could delay or postpone production of our products, which could have a material adverse effect on our business, results of operations and financial condition until we could secure an alternate source of supply.
+An interruption in or the loss of operations at one or more of these facilities, or the failure to maintain our labor force at one or more of these facilities, could delay or postpone production of our products, which could have a material adverse effect on our business, results of operations and financial condition until we could secure an alternate source of supply.

-We believe we have sufficient capacity in all of our facilities except for the Brooklyn, New York facility, which is currently at capacity.
-Since the fourth quarter of fiscal 2000, the demand for Terra Chips products has exceeded the production capacity of our Brooklyn, New York facility.
-We are pursuing additional sources of supply to alleviate these ongoing capacity restraints, including the addition of a new co-packer that began producing our products in October 2000, the expected opening of a new production facility in the fall of 2001 and the production of certain Terra products at our Netherlands facility.
-We cannot assure you that any such alternate source of supply could be obtained on reasonable terms, or at all.
+We believe we have sufficient capacity in all of our facilities .
+However, since the fourth quarter of fiscal 2000, the demand for Terra Chips products exceeded the production capacity of our Brooklyn, New York facility, which we closed in the first week of December 2001 as scheduled.
+We engaged additional sources of supply to alleviate these ongoing capacity restraints, including the addition of a new co-packer that began producing our products in October 2000 and the production of certain Terra products at our Netherlands facility.
+In November 2001, we began production of Terra Chips products at our new Moonachie, New Jersey production facility.
+We cannot assure you that any alternate source of supply could be obtained on reasonable terms, or at all, if these arrangements prove insufficient to satisfy future demand.

-Furthermore, there can be no assurance that the current power situation in California, or similar situations which may arise in other states, would not adversely affect our business.
-Also, any work stoppage or disruption at that facility or any of our other facilities could materially harm our business.
+Furthermore, there can be no assurance that the recent power situation in California, or similar situations which may arise in other geographic locations, would not adversely affect our business.
+Also, any work stoppage or disruption at our California facility or any of our other facilities could materially harm our business.